ericp3reira/frontend-nanodegree-mobile-portfolio/README.md

 - `updatePositions` was also causing low fps.
 Defining `document.body.scrollTop` to a variable outside the `for` loop solved it.

+After the first submission, the Udacity reviewer gave me some tips and this is what I applied:

+- Changed all `querySelectorAll` and `querySelector` to `getElementsByClassName` and `getElementById` for about 30% better performance;
+- Defined `pizzasDiv` outside the `for` loop because it can be called just once;
+- The number pizzas moving is generated using the variable for screen resolution (`window.screen.height`) `screenHeight`.

 #### Part 3: To-Do